 Current work at the School of Life Sciences

-We are studying the interactions between Arabidopsis thaliana and X. campestris pathovars including pv. raphani and pv. campestris (work included in Vania Horta de Passo's PhD, completed in October 2016/17).
+We have studied the interactions between Arabidopsis thaliana and X. campestris pathovars including pv. raphani and pv. campestris (part of this work was included in Vania Horta de Passo's PhD, completed in October 2016/17).
 We have sequenced representative bacterial isolates and we have studied a plant disease resistance gene that confers resistance to some X. campestris pv. raphani isolates.

 We reported the occurrence of X. campestris pv. raphani on wallflower in the UK for the first time (Stead et al. 2016.
 New Disease Reports, 34, 14).
-We are studying the diversity of X. campestris pv. raphani obtained from different hosts including brassicas, radish, ornamental crucifers and tomato.
+We are currently studying the diversity of X. campestris pv. raphani obtained from different hosts including brassicas, radish, ornamental crucifers and tomato.